-The Dakota Fire Hole gets its name from the Native American tribe of the Dakota who populated the area that is now North Dakota, South Dakota, Wisconsin and Minnesota.
+The Dakota Fire Hole gets its name from the Native American tribe of the Dakota, who populated the area that is now North Dakota, South Dakota, Wisconsin and Minnesota.
 It is generally regarded that they used this style of fire to combat the local windy conditions and avoid the potential of starting grass fires.

 How to Build a Dakota Fire Hole

 2/ Mark out the holes.
-The smaller hole, about 6 inches/15cm, should be dug towards the prevailing winds during the main meal cooking time (wind direction can shift throughout the day), this will help assure a proper draft.
-The larger hole, about 10 inches/25cm, should be dug on the downwind side of the first hole leaving a gap of about 8 inches/20cm between them.
+The smaller hole, about 6 inches/15cm, should be dug towards the prevailing winds during the main meal cooking time (wind direction can shift throughout the day).
+This will help assure a proper draft.
+The larger hole, about 10 inches/25cm, should be dug on the downwind side of the first hole, leaving a gap of about 8 inches/20cm between them.

 4/ Light the fire.
-The fire is positioned at the base of the largest hole and can be laid as per your preferred method such as the tepee or box.
-As this fire is primarily designed for boiling you can start cooking on it almost immediately.
-Once burning a cooking rack can be created with steel mesh or green sticks to rest your pot on.
-If you place the pot into the hole or covering the whole hole, it will starve the fire of the oxygen flow.
+The fire is positioned at the base of the larger hole and can be laid as per your preferred method (such as the tepee or box).
+As this fire is primarily designed for boiling, you can start cooking on it almost immediately.
+Once burning, a cooking rack can be created with steel mesh or green sticks to rest your pot on.
+If you place the pot into the hole or cover the whole hole, it will starve the fire of the oxygen flow.

 5/ Maintaining the fire.
 To add more wood you simply pass the wood into the burning area.
 Although a little more work, this is best done via the larger hole, meaning you need to remove the cooking pot.
-It is worth noting however that a correctly set fire in this design, for a simple one pot meal, should not require additional wood to be added.
+It is worth noting that a correctly set fire in this design, for a simple one pot meal, should not require additional wood to be added.